 ABOUT THE EXHIBITION

-Visualizing Language was a gallery conceptualized and created for the 2018 and 2019 Juniper Literary Festivals at University of Massachusetts, Amherst, MA.
+Visualizing Language was a gallery conceptualized and created as a 24-hour pop-up exhibition for the 2018 and 2019 Juniper Literary Festivals at University of Massachusetts, Amherst, MA.
 Curated by Emilie Menzel in 2019 and Emilie Menzel and Amanda Dahill-Moore in 2018, the gallery explored intersections between the visual arts and the written word through a presentation of writing and artwork by current University of Massachusetts MFA Fiction & Poetry candidates.

 Writers and visual artists of course hold a long history of lively exchange: Ezra Pound’s cantos painted brightly across Cy Twombly’s canvases; Guillaume Apollinaire, Hilton Als, Eileen Myles, and John Ashbery the renowned art critics and writers; Fred Moten and Tyehimba Jess’ explorations of the page's white space; Ta-Nehisi Coates’ new adaptation of the comic book Black Panther; Alison Bechdel’s strange family introspections through the graphic novel; Lynda Barry’s teaching of writing through journaling and doodles; Renee Gladman’s subtly beautiful examinations of language as architecture and writing as drawing; ekphrastics, theater, film, cartoons, picture books—the list continues.